Services For You

 Lasting Power of Attorney

-The signing of a Lasting Power of Attorney (LPA) at a time when you have the capacity to sign one – even if it is not needed now – can take away all that stress and worry.
-The reason being is that the document remains valid if you later lose capacity and empowers your Attorneys to do that which you yourself could have done if you were still able.
+Putting in place a Lasting Power of Attorney (LPA) whilst you still have the mental capacity to sign one – even if it is not needed now – can take away all that stress and worry.
+The reason is that the document remains valid if you later lose capacity and empowers your Attorneys to do what you yourself could have done if you were still able.

-The Mental Capacity Act 2005 (MCA) provides a framework to protect vulnerable people over the age of 16 who are not able to make their own decisions.
+The Mental Capacity Act 2005 (MCA) provides a framework to protect vulnerable people over the age of 16 who cannot make their own decisions.
 If someone cannot make a certain decision for themselves, they are said to ‘lack capacity’ to make the decision.
 People working with or caring for adults who lack the capacity to make decisions for themselves have a legal duty to consider the Mental Capacity Act Code of Practice.

 Our experienced Lasting Power of Attorney Solicitors can provide the expertise and guidance surrounding all areas of LPA and the Mental Capacity Act, please call on 023 9244 8100 or make an online enquiry to find out how we can help you.